-- 65. The OECD guidelines (Para.5.4), refers to prudent management principles that would govern the process of considering if transfer pricing is appropriate and the extent of any required level of supporting transfer pricing documentation. - 66.
-This theme is echoed at 2.3.1 of the JTPF on EUTPD report wherein it is recorded:
+- 70. The OECD guidelines (Para.5.4), refer to prudent management principles that would govern the process of considering if transfer pricing is appropriate and the extent of any required level of supporting transfer pricing documentation. - 71.
+This theme is echoed at 2.3.1 of the JTPF report on EUTPD wherein it is recorded: